Capgemini/dcx-react-library/CONTRIBUTING.md

 ## Commands

-DCX Component Library scaffolds your new library inside `/src`, and also sets up a [Parcel-based](https://parceljs.org) playground for it inside `/example`.
+DCX Component Library scaffolds your new library inside the `/src` folder and also sets up a [Parcel-based](https://parceljs.org) playground for it inside the `/example` folder.

 The recommended workflow is to run DCX Component Library in one terminal: